Poincaré conjecture: Solutions

 Włodzimierz Jakobsche showed in 1978 that, if the Bing–Borsuk conjecture is true in dimension 3, then the Poincaré conjecture must also be true.

 Over time, the conjecture gained the reputation of being particularly tricky to tackle.
-John Milnor commented that sometimes the errors in false proofs can be "rather subtle and difficult to detect."
+John Milnor commented that sometimes the errors in false proofs can be "rather subtle and difficult to detect".
 Work on the conjecture improved understanding of 3-manifolds.
 Experts in the field were often reluctant to announce proofs and tended to view any such announcement with skepticism.
 The 1980s and 1990s witnessed some well-publicized fallacious proofs (which were not actually published in peer-reviewed form).

 An exposition of attempts to prove this conjecture can be found in the non-technical book Poincaré's Prize by George Szpiro.

 Dimensions

 The classification of closed surfaces gives an affirmative answer to the analogous question in two dimensions.
 For dimensions greater than three, one can pose the Generalized Poincaré conjecture: is a homotopy n-sphere homeomorphic to the n-sphere?
-A stronger assumption is necessary; in dimensions four and higher there are simply-connected, closed manifolds which are not homotopy equivalent to an n-sphere.
+A stronger assumption than simply-connectedness is necessary; in dimensions four and higher there are simply-connected, closed manifolds which are not homotopy equivalent to an n-sphere.

 Historically, while the conjecture in dimension three seemed plausible, the generalized conjecture was thought to be false.
 In 1961, Stephen Smale shocked mathematicians by proving the Generalized Poincaré conjecture for dimensions greater than four and extended his techniques to prove the fundamental h-cobordism theorem.
 In 1982, Michael Freedman proved the Poincaré conjecture in four dimensions.
 Freedman's work left open the possibility that there is a smooth four-manifold homeomorphic to the four-sphere which is not diffeomorphic to the four-sphere.
 This so-called smooth Poincaré conjecture, in dimension four, remains open and is thought to be very difficult.
 Milnor's exotic spheres show that the smooth Poincaré conjecture is false in dimension seven, for example.

 These earlier successes in higher dimensions left the case of three dimensions in limbo.
 The Poincaré conjecture was essentially true in both dimension four and all higher dimensions for substantially different reasons.
 In dimension three, the conjecture had an uncertain reputation until the geometrization conjecture put it into a framework governing all 3-manifolds.
 John Morgan wrote:

 Hamilton's program and solution

 Hamilton's program was started in his 1982 paper in which he introduced the Ricci flow on a manifold and showed how to use it to prove some special cases of the Poincaré conjecture.
 In the following years, he extended this work but was unable to prove the conjecture.
 The actual solution was not found until Grigori Perelman published his papers.

-In late 2002 and 2003, Perelman posted three papers on the arXiv.
+In late 2002 and 2003, Perelman posted three papers on arXiv.
 In these papers, he sketched a proof of the Poincaré conjecture and a more general conjecture, Thurston's geometrization conjecture, completing the Ricci flow program outlined earlier by Richard S. Hamilton.

 From May to July 2006, several groups presented papers that filled in the details of Perelman's proof of the Poincaré conjecture, as follows: